nene/seminar-talk-testing/README.md

 - default parameter values that could be left out.
 - overly defensive coding.

-Our mutation success rate is 55.9%
+Our mutation success rate is 52.3%

+It does take quite a bit of time: 1h 30min to test our whole code base.